bsolomon1124/misc/sql_guide.md

 # Database design: 10,000-foot View

-- A *relational database* is a collection of linked (related) tables with rows and columns (fields).
+Types of database systems:

 - **Relational database management systems (RDBMSs)** - set-theory-based systems implemented as two-dimensional tables with rows and columns.
 The canonical means of interacting with an RDBMS is by writing queries in Structured Query Language (SQL).
+A *relational database* is a collection of linked (related) tables with rows and columns (fields).
 - **Key-value store** - a simple model.
 As the name implies, a KV store pairs keys to values in much the same way that a map (or hashtable) would in any popular programming language.
 A filesystem could be considered a key-value store, if you think of the file path as the key and the file contents as the value.
-- **Columnar** (column-oriented, wide column store) - Columnar, or column-oriented, databases are so named because the important aspect of their design is that data from a given column (in the two-dimensional table sense) is stored together.
+- **Columnar** (column-oriented, wide column store) - Data from a given column (in the two-dimensional table sense) is stored together.
 By contrast, a row-oriented database (like an RDBMS) keeps information about a row together.
 In column-oriented databases, adding columns is quite inexpensive and is done on a row-by-row basis.
 Each row can have a different set of columns, or none at all, allowing tables to remain sparse without incurring a storage cost for null values.
 With respect to structure, columnar is about midway between relational and key-value.
 - **Document-oriented** (document store) -In short, a document is like a hash, with a unique ID field and values that may be any of a variety of types, including more hashes.
 Documents can contain nested structures, and so they exhibit a high degree of flexibility, allowing for variable domains.
 - **Graph** - One of the less commonly used database styles, graph databases excel at dealing with highly interconnected data.
 A graph database consists of nodes and relationships between nodes.
 Both nodes and relationships can have properties—key-value pairs—that store data.
 The real strength of graph databases is traversing through the nodes by following relationships.
 In other words, they work well with self-referential or otherwise intricately linked data.